gvwilson/sensibleadventures/bookster/new.md

 you get up to Donaien and Armaend's without being caught?"
 Erileine nodded.
 The bosun looked around the table.
 "Well then?
 Let's be on with it."

+---

+Unable to watch as her father say an awkward goodbye to her mother, Erileine bounded upstairs.
+"Here," he said, handing a small book bound in faded red leather to Piaerre.
+"Something to read while we're gone.
+Razi gave it to me."

+Piaerre opened it.  "*Unprofitable Speculations*," he read aloud.
+"By His Balance, Eimin di Cuayaçedil."

+Thomas rolled his eyes.
+"Oh, you *can't* be serious..."

+Piaerre hugged the book.
+"Thanks."

+Erileine nodded, feeling as awkward as her father looked.
+"Take care of it, all right?
+No folded corners or anything."
+She leaned forward and kissed the Captain of Avaunt clumsily on the cheek.

+A minute later, with both of the lanterns in the tavern's main room covered, they slipped out the back door: Uyves, Thomas, and Laeuc in front, Erileine and her grandfather behind them.
+Two soldiers stood at the top of Slip Street next to a lantern on a stake, just as they had the night before.
+Another lantern shone unguarded at the bottom of the street.
+Voices and laughter from the yard of the Captain's House, and the sound of an inexpertly-played flute, gave evidence that the Hett were making themselves at home.

+"Wait!"
+Erileine hissed.

+"What?" the bosun whispered back.

+"Just wait."
+A moment later, she heard the creak of leather and the scuff of a boot.

+Erileine put her mouth to the bosun's ear.
+"The soldiers with the lanterns are just a decoy," she whispered.
+"There's more by the smokehouse.
+You'll have to go around."

+Uyves exchanged a look with Laeuc.
+This wasn't the Erileine they had known since childhood.

+The night was cold and clear, the moon just a battered sliver in the sky.
+Stars twinkled around it, as indifferent and aloof as ice crystals.
+The mountain was flying north, farther than ever from its age-old course and from everything the Avauntois had ever known.

+Erileine crept from one hiding place to another, huddling where the shadows were deepest.
+Once she was only ten strides from a soldier relieving himself in a wilted vanity garden, but the Hett didn't hear her heart pounding behind the woodpile.

+Donaien and Armaend's house nestled in a bend in the road like a baby in the crook of its mother's arm.
+A freshly-painted summer chair stood beside the back door.
+Gingerly, Erileine stepped onto it and rapped her knuckles softly on the upstairs bedroom's shutters.
+"Psst," she hissed through the slats.
+"Donaien!
+Armaend!"

+Someone threw back a quilt.
+Erileine ducked her head as the shutters swung open.

+Donaien blinked at her.
+"Erileine---what are you doing?
+The soldiers will---"

+"Get dressed," Erileine interrupted.
+"And get your climbing harness, and your spear.
+The bosun's waiting for you.
+Both of you."
+She grabbed at the windowsill to steady himself as the chair shifted beneath him.
+"We have to save the mountain."

+It took less than a minute for the two men to collect their gear, and scramble out the window, but it felt like an age to Erileine.
+Finally Donaien slithered out the window.
+Armaend followed him, the harness in his hand jingling slightly.

+Corner to corner, house by house, one back yard at a time, they crept like thieves through the town they had always called home.
+A faint tang of pine smoke hung in the air, as familiar to Erileine as the smell of her own sweat.
+A young goat bleated from a rooftop pen; a cat darted across the street, startling them into silent immobility for a moment.
+Somewhere nearby, a soldier laughed at another's joke.
+All around them, people sat in front of their fireplaces or lay awake in their beds, wondering where they were bound, and what new disaster would befall them tomorrow.

+Thomas, Laeuc, Uyves, and Gaeston were waiting in the trees a dozen strides past the bottom end of Slip Street.
+Two soldiers lay awkwardly on the ground beside them, their blood dark on the dark ground.
+Marq sat beside them, knotting a strip of cloth around a wound in his leg.

+"Saints---you've killed them!"
+Armaend gasped.

+"Didn't have a choice," Gaeston said gruffly.
+"And it's two less we'll have to---"

+"*Forchem!*" a harsh voice shouted behind them.
+A sharp whistle pierced the night.

+"Go!" the bosun shouted, snatching up a sword that one of the fallen soldiers had dropped and turning toward the shout.

+*Thunk!* One moment he was standing, the next he was down on the ground, his arms flung out at his sides and the feathered end of a crossbow quarrel sticking up out of his chest like a lone tree on an otherwise barren island.
+His sword clattered on the cobblestones at Erileine's feet.

+*Swick!* Erileine cried out as another bolt whistled past her ear, then turned and scrambled down the ladder two rungs at a time.
+She yelped when her grandfather grabbed her leg.
+"Are you all right?" he demanded.

+"The bosun," Erileine choked.
+"He's--- Papaere, they shot him."

+Papaere Vurt pushed her forward.
+"Go with your paere!"
+A dozen strides away, the *Presumption* bobbed up and down in the air next to his verandah.
+Gaeston, Donaien, and Armaend were already on board, clutching white-knuckled at the gunwales as Laeuc awkwardly climbed in beside them.

+Erileine raced across the verandah.
+Laeuc grabbed her hand and pulled her over the gunwale just as someone shouted in pain and surprise at the top of the stairs.

+The Avauntois all ducked.
+"What are you waiting for?"
+Papaere Vurt yelled.
+"Get out of here!"
+He yanked hard on the cord hanging beside the latter rungs and was answered by another angry shout.

+"Go!" he bellowed again.
+Thomas tossed the mooring line into the boat's bow and vaulted in after it.
+The *Presumption* dipped slightly and drifted away from the porch.

+The *Presumption* heeled to port to point back the way the mountain had come.
+There was nothing left of Tinhead except a long scar in the earth.
+Beyond it, the great stone tower that had been built to await the mountain's was a glint among the trees.
+Erileine wondered what people would make of it a thousand years hence.
+Would anyone remember why it had been built, or what it had meant?

+"I'll remember," Erileine whispered, thinking of the bosun.
+The tears on her cheeks were cold, but she didn't wipe them away.
+"I promise---I'll remember."

+Laeuc shifted beside her and put an arm around his daughter's shoulders.
+Erileine leaned against her father and wept.